Latest Winning Numbers:

 I received an email or phone call saying that I have won Mega Millions.
 Is it legitimate?

-The scams take many forms and the scammers use many tricks.
-In most cases, the criminals e-mail or call to tell intended victims they have won a large prize.
+Scams take many forms and the scammers use many tricks.
+In most cases, the criminals e-mail, text or call to tell intended victims they have won a large prize.
 They might identify themselves as being with Mega Millions or another legitimate lottery, even though Mega Millions is a game, not an organization, and is only sold through participating lotteries.

 These scams all have one thing in common: They try to trick you into sending them money or personal information by claiming that you have won a large lottery prize.
 The crooks usually try to get you to wire money for “taxes” or “fees,” or may try to get you to provide them with a bank account number, which they will then clean out.